emmawalshdev/kaytea_art/README.md

 \
 <strong>
 Please note, the final website layout contains slight variations to the original wireframes.
-Each of the following files contain wireframes for desktop, tablet, and mobile devices.
+Each of the following files contains wireframes for desktop, tablet, and mobile devices.
 </strong>

 - [Homepage](https://i.ibb.co/QYHKLWC/Home.png)